nachomazzara/eip7702-poc/POST.md

 #### 🔍 How Signature Verification Works

-Here’s what this contract does to ensure **only authorized operations are executed**:
+Here's what this contract does to ensure **only authorized operations are executed**:

 * `deadline` and `nonce` provide replay protection and time-bound validity.
 * The contract uses `getBatchHash(...)` to hash: